Disclaimer: Patient details have been anonymised to protect patient privacy

 Knowing his genetic risk didn’t create fear - it enabled informed prevention.

-With guidance from Eugene’s clinical team, Sean was able to:
+With guidance from Eugene’s clinical team, Matthew was able to:

 -